KaranChandekar/My100DaysOfCode/Day7/Day7.md

 ## Today I started to create responsive website using Bootstrap:

-I learn following things in Bootstrap,
+I use following bootstrap properties till now,

  - What is Bootstrap?
  - Installing Bootstrap